WiSig-dataset/wisig-process-raw/README.md

 ## Citation
 If you use this code in your research please cite
-> S. Hanna, S. Karunartne, and D. Cabric, “WiSig: A Large-Scale WiFi Signal Dataset for Receiver and Channel Agnostic RF Fingerprinting,” arXiv:2112.15363 [eess], Dec.
+> S. Hanna, S. Karunaratne, and D. Cabric, “WiSig: A Large-Scale WiFi Signal Dataset for Receiver and Channel Agnostic RF Fingerprinting,” arXiv:2112.15363 [eess], Dec.
 2021, Accessed: Jan.
 03, 2022.
 [Online].
 Available: http://arxiv.org/abs/2112.15363

 ## Steps
 ###  1) Download Files from google drive